effessdev/reptclip/README.md

 ## Contributing

-Thanks for considering contributing to this project!
+**Thanks a lot** for considering contributing to this project!

-Please refer to the [Developer Documentation](/docs/dev/README.md) for setup instructions, coding standards, and our workflow.
+Please refer to the [Developer Documentation](/docs/dev/README.md) if you need help setting things up.
+Hope you have a great day!